1990 Tiede cabin murders: Trial of Edward Deli

 On the other hand, Deli pleaded not guilty and went to trial before a Summit County jury for murdering Kaye Tiede and Beth Potts.
 The defence argued that Deli was not guilty of murder despite his involvement in the burglary, stating that the shooter throughout the crime was solely Taylor.
 During the trial itself, ballistic experts testified that the bullets recovered at the scene showed that the victims had been shot with two guns, one a .44-caliber handgun and another a .38-caliber gun, and eyewitnesses testified that Deli had wielded a .44-caliber gun at the victims prior to the shooting.
-The prosecution argued in return that whether or not Deli shot the victims, he was equally guilty of aggravated murder and he deserved the death penalty, and he was part of a joint operation with Taylor to perpetuate the killings and burglary.
+The prosecution argued in return that whether or not Deli shot the victims, he was equally guilty of aggravated murder and he deserved the death penalty, and he was part of a joint operation with Taylor to perpetrate the killings and burglary.

-On May 14, 1991, the jury found Deli guilty of murder, after they failed to reach an unanimous vote to convict Deli of aggravated murder, which is punishable by death in Utah unlike regular murder.
+On May 14, 1991, the jury found Deli guilty of murder, after they failed to reach a unanimous vote to convict Deli of aggravated murder, which is punishable by death in Utah unlike regular murder.
 According to reports, 11 out of the 12 jurors agreed that Deli was guilty of first-degree murder, but the 12th and final juror refused to find Deli guilty as charged, which reportedly caused the rest of the jury to be enraged at his decision, and to avoid the possibility of a hung jury and mistrial declaration, the jury chose to convict Deli of lesser charges of second-degree murder.
 Due to the jury's decision, Deli was spared the death sentence, as the death penalty applied only to aggravated murder offences while the maximum punishment for murder was life imprisonment but not death.

 The unnamed juror, who was a businessman, emphasized in an interview that he had no compassion for Deli and personally supported the death penalty, but he defended his decision to not find Deli guilty of aggravated murder, stating that there was a "reasonable doubt" that Deli had actually killed any of the victims, and spoke highly of the prosecution and his fellow jury members despite the negativity he faced for his decision.

 On June 3, 1991, Third District Judge Frank Noel sentenced Deli to seven consecutive terms of life imprisonment (five years to life) for all nine felony offences, and with the possibility of parole after a minimum time of 62 years, his earliest possible release date would be in 2053.
 However, Judge Noel recommended that Deli's life sentences should not carry the possibility of parole, ensuring that he would spend the rest of his natural life in prison and never be released, a decision welcomed by the surviving kin of the victims.

 On August 21, 1991, Mike Sibbett, a representative of the Utah Board of Pardons and Parole, announced that per the decision of the board, Deli would be serving life without the possibility of parole on account of the heinous nature of the double murder.